This post may contain affiliate links. Please see my disclosure policy for details.

 17. Newstead Abbey

-There is a very loose connection of Robin Hood and Newstead Abbey which dates back to the 12th century.
+There is a very loose connection between Robin Hood and Newstead Abbey which dates back to the 12th century.

 In fact, a lot of people believe that a group of outlaws attacked the abbey with the nuns inside and claimed to be the merry men.